-University of California, San Diego, popularly known as UC San Diego, was established in 1960.
-This school is also considered one of the best public schools in the United States.
-It has six residential colleges, two professional medical schools, and three graduate schools.
-Its challenging academic programs and intensive curricular activities make it highly attractive to international students.
+University of California, San Diego, popularly known as UC San Diego, was founded in 1960.
+UC San Diego is recognized as one of the top public universities in the United States; in the 2026 U.S. News & World Report Best Colleges rankings, it was named the nation’s sixth-best public university.
+It has eight undergraduate residential colleges and 11 academic, professional, and graduate schools.
+Its challenging academic programs and research-focused environment make it highly attractive to international students.

-UC San Diego provides a seamless admission process for international students, ensuring all the necessary information and materials are made available to them.
-The process will enable them to have a productive and pleasant academic year at the university.
-However, before you send an application to this school, it is vital to understand its requirements and note its acceptance rate.
+UC San Diego provides admission information and resources for international students, including details on first-year and transfer requirements, English proficiency, and secondary school credentials.
+However, before you send an application to this school, it is important to understand its requirements and note its current admit rate.

-This article will discuss this university’s acceptance rate and all you need to know about it, so be sure to read to the end.
+This article will discuss this university’s acceptance rate and what you need to know about it, so be sure to read to the end.

 University of California, San Diego Acceptance Rate